silhavyj/Knapsack-encryption/README.md

 ### private key
 The private key should be represented by a `txt` file containing numbers separated by a semicolon `;`.
-Additionally, the sequence of numbers should be super-increasing [https://en.wikipedia.org/wiki/Superincreasing_sequence]().
+Additionally, the sequence of numbers should be [super-increasing](https://en.wikipedia.org/wiki/Superincreasing_sequence).
 The user has the option to specify a private key using the `-k` option when running the program.

 #### example of a private key file (a super-increasing sequence)
 ```
 51,78,198,619,1111,3255,7596,13533
 ```
 ### values `p` and `q`
 These two values must follow two rules.
-First of all, the numbers are supposed to be relatively prime [https://en.wikipedia.org/wiki/Coprime_integers]().
+First of all, the numbers are supposed to be [relatively prime](https://en.wikipedia.org/wiki/Coprime_integers).
 And secondly, the value `q` must be greater than the sum of all values making up a private key.
 ### output
 As the first step, the program will generate a public key off the private one using the values `p` and `q`.
 The public key will be stored by default in `public_key.txt`, but it could be changed using the `-l` option.
 The formula used for generating a public key is `public[i] = (p * private[i]) % q`.
 This key is supposed to be sent out to other people so they can encrypt data in way that we're the only ones who will be able to decrypt it afterwards.